Nigerian Army Assures Hunters' Association Of Collaboration

 The Nigerian Army has assured the Vigilante/Hunters Association in Borno state of its readiness to collaborate with the Association in the ongoing counter insurgency operations in the North East.

-The Acting General Officer Commanding (GOC), 7 Division Brigadier General Abdulmalik Biu gave the assurance in Maiduguri

-during a meeting with the members of the Association led by its Chairman, Alhaji Maigana Maidarma.
+The Acting General Officer Commanding (GOC), 7 Division Brigadier General Abdulmalik Biu gave the assurance in Maiduguri during a meeting with the members of the Association led by its Chairman, Alhaji Maigana Maidarma.

-A statement issued by Colonel Kingsley Samuel, the Deputy Director, Army Public Relations, 7 Division, Nigerian Army Maiduguri Wednesday said that he also stated that the meeting was timely and will afford them an opportunity to discuss possible ways towards ending insurgency in the region.
+A statement issued by Colonel Kingsley Samuel, the Deputy Director, Army Public Relations, 7 Division, Nigerian Army Maiduguri Wednesday also stated that the meeting was timely and will afford them an opportunity to discuss possible ways towards ending insurgency in the region.

 He commended them for their hunting prowess and familiarity of the terrain while urging them to proffer solutions that will help in effectively checkmating the menace of the Boko Haram terrorists.